nithinmathewjoji/Schrodinger-Clock-PCB-Watch-/README.md

 # Schrödinger Watch - Open Source Smartwatch
-# not complete repository will be updated completely within 2 days from 28/02/2025
+# not complete repository will be updated completely within march 2025 , official release on march 20 with full repo and files

 ![Image](https://github.com/user-attachments/assets/74d81d68-7b34-4984-9274-310f89be6453)
 *A compact, open-source smartwatch powered by the ESP32-S3-WROOM with real-time clock, battery monitoring, and USB charging.*